Shortcut Software

-Shortcut Software is an American software company that develops project management software for software development teams.
-Until September of 2021 it was known as Clubhouse Software.
+Shortcut is project management software for software development teams developed by Shortcut Software, Inc, an American software company.
+Until September 2021 it was known as Clubhouse.

 History

-Shortcut Software, then known as Clubhouse Software, was founded in 2014, with the aim of “bringing more transparency and predictive models to the process of software engineering”.
+Shortcut, then known as Clubhouse, was founded in 2014, with the aim of “bringing more transparency and predictive models to the process of software engineering”.
 After a year in beta, its flagship product, a project management platform called Clubhouse, was launched in 2016.

 In December 2017, Clubhouse raised US$10 million in Series A round of funding, led by Battery Ventures.
 Previous to this, the company had raised US$4 million across two rounds of seed funding from Resolute Ventures, Lerer Hippeau Ventures, BoxGroup, RRE Ventures, and Brooklyn Bridge Ventures.